yunhygkim/dcshell/README.md

 	**NOTE**: Before run the the code, you need to segment a model if you want try to get disjoint convex objects from the model.

 	The program takes one or more OBJ files.
 You can try some examples under the "models" folder.
-If you want to create figures and tables our paper contains, please see the [wiki page](https://github.com/yunhkim/DCshell/wiki).
+If you want to create figures and tables our paper contains, please see the [wiki page](https://github.com/yunhkim/dcshell/wiki).

 ## Usage
 Once you run the cshell program, it would open both a window(left) and a control panel(right).
 You might see like this:

+		$ ./cshell .obj .obj .obj .obj

 <img src="./window.jpg" height="400" alt="window"> <img src="./control_panel.jpg" height="400" alt="control_panel">